PSD Trainer Selection Process and Application

 Step 3: Get Trained

-Scrum.org invites qualified trainer candidates to attend a designated train-the-trainer (TTT) event.
-Do not register for a training as a trainer candidate until your application has been reviewed.
-The TTT for PSD is a special 5-day event consisting of a 2-day Professional Scrum Foundations TTT course followed by a 3-day Professional Scrum Developer TTT course.
-All candidates are evaluated and given feedback by the course instructors and will need their approval to continue.
+Scrum.org invites qualified trainer candidates to attend a designated train-the-trainer (TTT) course.
+Do not register as a trainer candidate for a TTT-qualifying course until your application has been approved.
+The TTT for PSD is a special 4-day event consisting of a 3-day Professional Scrum Developer course followed by a 1-day session for trainer candidates only.
+All candidates are evaluated and given feedback by the instructor.
+Instructor approval is required to continue the PST process.

-Fee: Typically $3995 registration fee (plus travel and expenses).
+Fee: Typically $2500-3000 USD registration fee (plus travel and expenses).
 Note that trainers in secondary markets may be eligible to receive discounted registration.

 Step 4: Assessments and Interviews